 Additional Program Offerings

-The Master of Arts in Science Education program at Aurora University equips secondary-level science teachers with the science content and science pedagogy needed to instill a passion for science in young learners.
-Participants will increase their knowledge of STEM (science, technology, engineering and mathematics) in general as well as biology, chemistry, physical science, and earth and space science.
+The online Master of Arts in Science Education program at Aurora University equips secondary-level science teachers with the science content and pedagogy needed to instill a passion for science in young learners.
+Participants will increase their general knowledge of STEM (science, technology, engineering and mathematics) content, as well as biology, chemistry, physical science, and earth and space science.
+The program will explore teaching methods alongside content knowledge, with coursework demonstrating the interconnected nature of STEM fields.
 Participants will learn new strategies to work with students in the classroom to meet the Next Generation Science Standards.
-The program will explore teaching methods alongside content knowledge, with coursework demonstrating the interconnected nature of STEM fields.
 Courses are designed so that teachers can experiment at home and take these ideas directly to the classroom.
-The program helps teachers grow to become leaders and advocates for mathematics and science education in their own school and district.
+The program helps teachers grow to become leaders and advocates for science education in their own schools and districts.

-The online Master of Arts in Science Education degree requires 37 semester hours, including 1 semester hour of required field experience.
+The online Master of Arts in Science Education degree requires 37 semester hours, including one semester hour of required field experience.